Akhbar el-Yom

 Akhbar el-Yom (أخبار اليوم, lit.
-'News of the Day' or 'Today's News') is an Arabic language weekly newspaper published in Egypt.
+'News of the Day' or 'Today's News') is an Arabic language government weekly newspaper published in Egypt.

 History and profile

 Akhbar el-Yom was founded by the Amin brothers, Mustafa Amin and Ali Amin, on 6 November 1944.
 The paper is released weekly on Saturdays.
-The newspaper is owned by the Egyptian Shura Council and considered a semi-official newspaper.
+The newspaper is owned by the Shura Council and considered a semi-official newspaper.
 It has a daily edition called al-Akhbar, which was also established by the Amin brothers.

 The circulation of the paper in 2000 was 1.5 million copies.